Assistant Professor of Clinical Psychiatry; Medical Student Education Director

 Psychiatry

-I am board-certified in psychiatry, and I work as an adult inpatient psychiatrist at Erie County Medical Center (ECMC).
-I regularly care for six hospitalized patients who have diagnoses ranging from schizophrenia to substance use disorders.
+I am board-certified in psychiatry, and I work as an emergency psychiatrist at Erie County Medical Center (ECMC).
+I regularly care for patients who have diagnoses ranging from schizophrenia to substance use disorders.
 I have been recognized with awards for my compassionate care of psychiatric patients.

 I am also engaged in research, with a primary interest in medical student education.
 I have presented at a professional meeting--usually at the national level--every year since completing my residency.
 My topics have included a variety of areas in teaching, e.g., curriculum innovations and use of media in education, with an emphasis on psychiatric material.
 I also have a research interest in the stigma of mental disorders.
-One of my current projects looks at attitudes toward the mentally ill held by medical students.
-I am interested to see whether education in the form of a psychiatry clerkship would decrease the stigma of mental illness and, perhaps, increase the numbers of students choosing psychiatry as a medical specialty.
+In the past few years, I have become interested in the field of Positive Psychology and have received a Certification in Positive Psychology from the Wholebeing Institute.
+With the support of the Jacobs School of Medicine, I have been able to incorporate teaching on topics in Positive Psychology into the medical student curriculum.

 I am deeply committed to teaching and mentoring the next generation of physicians who will care for the mentally ill.
-My inpatient unit is one of the primary teaching units at ECMC, and I serve on one of the primarily psychiatry teaching services at the hospital.
+The Psychiatric Emergency room is one of the primary teaching units at ECMC.
 As director of medical student education in psychiatry, most of my responsibilities and day-to-day activities include teaching and training medical students and residents.
 I orient and lecture the third-year medical students in my role as clerkship director, oversee the third-year medical student curriculum, coordinate the three-week psychiatry segment of the Neuroscience and Behavior course for the second-year students and lecture for a significant part of the course.
 I also teach the psychiatry residents on my inpatient unit and regularly deliver resident lectures.